-- A. A successful company is led by an effective and entrepreneurial board, whose role is to promote the long-term sustainable success of the company, generating value for shareholders and contributing to wider society. - B. The board should establish the company's purpose, values and strategy, and satisfy itself that these and its culture are aligned.
+- A. A successful company is led by an effective and entrepreneurial board, whose role is to promote the long-term sustainable success of the company, generating value for shareholders and contributing to wider society.
+The board should ensure that the necessary resources, policies and practices are in place for the company to meet its objectives and measure performance against them. - B. The board should establish the company's purpose, values and strategy, and satisfy itself that these and its culture are all aligned.
 All directors must act with integrity, lead by example and promote the desired culture.